90 Millas World Tour: Ticket sales

-starting 5 pm until Friday May 30, 2008 ending at the same hour.
+starting 5 pm until Friday May 30, 2008, ending at the same hour.
 The tickets for the concert at Marbella, Spain were exclusively sold, tickets for this concert were on sale on June 13, 2008, at www.ticktackticket.com, Tick Tack Ticket outlets, and the FNAC, Urende, Carrefour and Tipo stores and only 2,600 tickets were available.

 The tickets for the concert at Santa Ponsa, Mallorca were also exclusive in the way of sales, tickets for residents of the city were cheaper than the tickets for tourists or travelers in the city.

 The tickets for the first Uruguay concert at the Hotel Conrad were only issued to VIP Casino guests leading to the first show being completely sold out.
 The second date was an open sale and had the same success selling out everything.
-The concert in Peru was a complete success, the tickets sold out 2 weeks in advance.
+Tickets for the Lima concert reportedly sold out two weeks in advance.